jorgicio/pytorch-overlay/README.md

 It also provides the repo.xml file to use with [Layman](https://wiki.gentoo.org/wiki/Layman).

-See the belonging page for instructions, using this repo URL.
+See the belonging page for instructions, using this repo URL, since this repo is unregistered.

 Also, this repo needs collaborators.
 Feel free to submit issues and/or pull requests.
 Thanks in advance.